An appraisal letter acknowledges the contribution and reviews the performance of an employee during a calendar year.

-Don’t express harshness while addressing the failure.
+Don’t be harsh while addressing the failure.
 Ensure you are fair while writing this part.
 If your employee couldn’t meet a goal because of their circumstances or any other issue, don’t stress too much about that part in the letter.

 For example, if one of your employees failed to perform better due to medical issues, you should mention that.
-Your goal should be to motivate them to work hard next time, and these failures are attainable and not impossible.
+Your goal should be to motivate them to work hard next time because these setbacks are temporary.

-Being fair in the letter only brings positivity to your organization.
+Being fair in the letter only brings positivity to your team.

 Provide Constructive Feedback

 At the end of the appraisal letter, you should provide constructive feedback to your employees.
-You can suggest to them how they can bring change in their performance.
+You can suggest to them how they can bring changes in their performance.